 a way of relating to young people and their families,

 and a platform for community and fellowship.

-The Irene Hayes Superarts School of Performing Arts was established over 50 years ago.
-With her late husband Michael always at her side, organising the financial aspects of the business and helping her manage the school, Irene has worked tirelessly for the children of the local community.
+Superarts Academy of Performing Arts was founded by Irene Hayes BEM in 1962.
+With her late husband Michael always at her side, organising the financial aspects of the business and helping her manage the school, Irene has worked tirelessly and with great passion, for the children of the local community.
 She has seen thousands of young children enter through the doors to take their first dance class, some tentatively, whilst others run in eager to start.
 Returning as adults, either to say hello or bring their own children to join the school, the students of the past speak with great fondness of their memories of Superarts.
 Each person further confirming the contribution Irene has made to their lives.
-In July 2013 many are participating in the bi-annual Superarts production to celebrate Irene’s 50 years plus, as dance teacher, mentor and inspiration.
+In July 2013 many of our ex-students participated in the bi-annual Superarts production to celebrate Irene’s 50 years plus, as dance teacher, mentor and inspiration.

 What began as a hobby has thrived for over 50 years.
-At 81 yrs old Irene still runs the school with a clear intention of care and of instilling the love of dance and the performing arts into all the children who walk through the doors.
-Irene gives them all an experience they will never forget.
+The academy is still run with a clear intention of care and of instilling the love of dance and the performing arts into all the children who walk through the doors.
+The teachers at Superaarts Academy give them all an experience they will never forget.

 For the first few years of her teaching career, Irene taught at nearly every hall in Southwark, including Manor Place Baths, which was where Irene attended her own first dance class at the tender age of three.
 She has been dancing a long time!